Cathedral of Saint Sophia, Novgorod: Features

 Novgorod's St. Sophia was the first Slavic church in which local divergences from Byzantine pattern were made so evident.
-With its austere walls, narrow windows, the church is redolent of Romanesque architecture of Western Europe, rather than of Greek churches built at that time.
+With its austere walls and narrow windows, the church is redolent of Romanesque architecture of Western Europe, rather than of Greek churches built at that time.

 The Novgorod cathedral also differs strikingly from its namesake and contemporary in Kyiv.
 As one art historian put it, the Kyiv cathedral is a bride, whereas the Novgorod cathedral is a warrior.
 Its decoration is minimal, the use of brick is limited, and the masses are arranged vertically rather than horizontally.
 These features proved to be influential with Novgorod masters of the next generation, as the Yuriev Monastery Cathedral (1119) and the Antoniev Monastery Cathedral (1117) clearly show.